Table of Contents

 Risks:

-- Market Risk: Equity savings funds are susceptible to overall market fluctuations, impacting both equity and debt components.
+Market Risk: Susceptible to overall market fluctuations, impacting both equity and debt components.

-- Equity Market Risk: Volatility, company-specific risks, and broader market sentiment can affect fund returns.
+Equity Market Risk: Volatility and company-specific risks can affect fund returns.

-- Interest Rate Risk: Rising interest rates may decrease the value of fixed-income securities, leading to potential losses.
+Interest Rate Risk: Rising interest rates may decrease the value of fixed-income securities.

-- Credit Risk: Investment in debt securities exposes the fund to issuer default risk, especially with lower-rated bonds.
+Credit Risk: Exposure to issuer default risk, especially with lower-rated bonds.

-- Arbitrage Risk: Strategies not aligning with expected market conditions may result in lower returns or losses.
+Arbitrage Risk: Misaligned strategies may result in lower returns or losses.

-- Liquidity Risk: Market stress may affect the fund’s ability to sell assets at favourable prices or meet redemption requests.
+Liquidity Risk: Market stress may affect the fund’s ability to sell assets or meet redemption requests.

 Returns:

-- Downside Protection: Balanced allocation provides protection during market downturns, cushioning against losses.
+Downside Protection: Balanced allocation cushions against losses during market downturns.

 Conclusion